Russo-Ukrainian war (2022–present): North Korea

-On 7 November, Ukraine's defence minister reported that North Korean troops had engaged in battle on 5 November.
-On 13 November, the US State Department and South Korea confirmed that North Korean troops had engaged in combat against Ukrainian forces in Kursk Oblast.
+On 7 November, Ukraine's defence minister reported that North Korean troops had engaged in battle on 5 November in Kursk oblast, a report that was confirmed by US and South Korean officials.
 On 24 November, the Ukrainian chief of general staff confirmed that North Korean troops had been engaged in battle.
-On 2 December the Pentagon stated that it had no evidence of North Korean troops engaged in combat, but noted that North Korean soldiers had been integrated into Russian units.
-The Ukrainian intelligence directorate confirmed that North Korean troops have been integrated into Russian units held in reserve, but said North Korean troops were unlikely to be engaged in combat and were still engaged in training.
+On 2 December the Pentagon noted that North Korean soldiers had been integrated into Russian units, reports that were echoed by the Ukrainian intelligence directorate.
 On 16 December, the US confirmed that North Korean troops had been killed in combat in Russia's Kursk oblast.
 By 18 December, the number of killed and wounded North Korean soldiers had reportedly reached a couple of hundred, while South Korea reported 100 North Koreans dead and 1000 injured.
 US Army JAG officers Steve Szymanski and Joshua Keruski stated that North Korea had become a party to an international armed conflict with Ukraine as of the 5 November engagement.

-Zelenskyy showcased footage which he said showed Russian troops burning the faces of killed North Korean soldiers to conceal their presence on the battlefield.
+Zelenskyy showcased footage that he said showed Russian troops burning the faces of killed North Korean soldiers to conceal their presence on the battlefield.

 In January 2025, two North Korean servicemen were taken prisoner while fighting in Kursk Oblast.
 Intelligence debriefings indicate that North Korean soldiers have been issued false military papers stating that they are Russians from Tuva.
 In March 2025, South Korea's Joint Chiefs of Staff said that North Korea had sent an additional 3,000 soldiers early in the year, along with military equipment including short-range ballistic missiles.
-According to South Korea, roughly 11,000 North Korean soldiers had been sent to Russia, 4,000 of which were killed or wounded.
-The same month, Russia acknowledged the presence of North Korean soldiers helping its forces in Kursk for the first time, with Valery Gerasimov expressing gratitude to North Korean troops for assisting in "liberating border areas of the Kursk Region".
+According to South Korea, roughly 11,000 North Korean soldiers had been sent to Russia, 4,000 of whom were killed or wounded.
+The same month, Russia acknowledged the presence of North Korean soldiers fighting in Kursk for the first time.

 In June 2025, former Russian defence minister Sergei Shoigu announced that 1,000 North Korean military workers would be deployed to Kursk for demining, and another 5,000 for reconstruction.
-The BBC reported that, in 2024, more than 10,000 North Korean workers were sent to work in "slave-like conditions" in Russian construction and other sectors, "in violation of the UN sanctions banning the use of North Korean labour."
+The BBC reported that, in 2024, more than 10,000 North Korean workers were sent to work in "slave-like conditions" in Russian construction and other sectors "in violation of the UN sanctions banning the use of North Korean labour."
 A South Korean intelligence official told the BBC that as many as 50,000 workers were to be deployed in 2025.